 VIII.
 Executive Committee

-- In addition, seven members elected from the full Faculty Assembly shall serve on the Executive Committee.
+C. In addition, six members elected from the full Faculty Assembly shall serve on the Executive Committee.
 One member shall be elected from each of the four major classifications of campuses (classifications by number of delegates, 5, 4, 3, 2, as set out in the charter).
 The Assembly delegates from each of the four major classifications of campuses will meet as a caucus before the end of the academic year and elect one of their number to serve as a member of the Executive Committee in the succeeding year.
 Two additional members of the Executive Committee shall be elected at large by the entire Assembly.
-One of the at-large members of the Executive Committee shall the chair of the Historically Minority Institutions committee.

-- No one institution can have more than 2 members on the Executive Committee at the same time (excluding elected officers or the Parliamentarian, if no other person from a different school can be found willing to serve) and no one institution can have an at-large member for more than three consecutive years.
+E. No one institution can have more than 2 members on the Executive Committee at the same time (excluding elected officers or the Parliamentarian).

 IX.
 Duties of Officers

-- The Vice-Chair shall perform the duties of the Chair in the event of the Chair's absence or disability.
+B. The Vice-Chair shall perform the duties of the Chair in the event of the Chair's absence or disability.
 In the event that the office of Chair falls vacant, the Vice-Chair shall assume that office, and a new Vice-Chair shall be elected at the next regular meeting.
-In coordination with the Chair, the Vice-Chair shall facilitate communication between Faculty Assembly and the constituent campuses, and shall preside over and facilitate meetings of faculty senate/council chairs at the five Faculty Assembly full meetings.
-The Vice-Chair shall communicate frequently with the committee and task force chairs and make progress reports to the executive committee, when appropriate.
-The Vice-Chair may decide to invite any committee or task force chair to bring a discussion to the executive committee (as described above, Section VIII.H).
+In coordination with the Chair, the Vice-Chair shall facilitate communication between Faculty Assembly and the constituent campuses, and shall facilitate meetings of faculty senate/council chairs at the Faculty Assembly full meetings.
+The Vice-Chair shall communicate frequently with the committee and task force chairs and make progress reports to the Executive Committee, when appropriate.
+The Vice-Chair may decide to invite any committee or task force chair to bring a discussion to the Executive Committee (as described above, Section VIII.H).
 The Vice-Chair will also perform other duties as requested by the Chair.

 The Executive Committee shall constitute a Nominations Committee of at least two, but no more than five, members.
 At least ten days prior to the meeting at which an election is to be held, this committee shall circulate, by written or electronic means, a slate of nominees for each elective office.
 All nominees must have agreed to their nomination prior to election by the Assembly.
 The committee shall solicit from each nominee a statement of qualifications, not to exceed 300 words, and shall circulate these to the delegates, by written or electronic means, at least ten days prior to the election.
 The nominees will be presented to the full membership of the Assembly at the meeting specified for their election, at which time additional nominations may be made from the floor.